kairen/aws-k8s-federation/README.md

 # Setup Kubernetes Federation on AWS
-In this lab, we will deploy Kubernetes clusters in three different AWS regions, and then setup Kubernetes Federation Between clusters.
+In this lab, we will deploy Kubernetes clusters in three different AWS regions, and then setup Kubernetes Federation between clusters.
 When federation has been created we will create a federated deployment and service for nginx.
 And finally, we will create latency-based DNS records in Route 53, one for each cluster region.

 ![](/img/fed-clusters.png)